perfsonar/website/README.md

  * Add the release to the `local` section of `pages/about/history.md`, making sure to keep it in descending date order.

+Note that if the date for a release is in the future, the site must be rebuilt on or after the day the it should appear.
+The easiest thing to do is to push the change on the day it should appear.

 ### Favicon